 In St. Mary's, a small fishing community on the shore of St. Mary's Bay, Father Duffy learned that the two churches that had previously been built in that community had both been destroyed by wind.
 It is here that the story of Father Duffy's Well begins.

 The New Church and the Dispute

 In December of 1834 Father Duffy decided that it was imperative a new church be built in St. Mary's to replace the two that had previously been destroyed.
 He knew that if this new church was not to suffer the fate of the previous two it would have to be constructed on low ground.
 He choose a sheltered location close to the beach that would be safe from the wind.
-The proposed location chosen, however, met with a great deal of opposition from a man by the name of John Martin, a local merchant, and a non-catholic (this was at a time in Newfoundland when Catholics and Protestants pretty much kept to their own, and it took relatively little for tensions to flare up between the two groups).
-Martin was the agent for Slade, Elson and Company, a 19th century outport merchant that had extensive holdings in the area.
+The proposed location that was chosen, however, was met with a great deal of opposition from John Martin, a local merchant, and a non-Catholic (this was at a time in Newfoundland when Catholics and Protestants pretty much kept to their own, and it took relatively little for tensions to flare up between the two groups).
+Martin was the agent for Slade, Elson and Company, a 19th-century outport merchant that had extensive holdings in the area.
 Father Duffy went ahead and had the new church built anyway, despite Martin's protests.
 It was not long after the new church opened its doors that the real trouble started.

 Over the years a great number of stories and legends developed and grew around father Duffy and this little spring.
 Many people came to believe that the waters of this spring held special healing properties, and large numbers made pilgrimages to the site in search of a cure for their ailments.

 In 1935 the Knights of Columbus built a grotto on the site, channeling the spring through a metal pipe and pooling it in a small cement basin at the bottom.
 Though it has been repaired and added to, the original grotto is still there.
 This location was later designated as a provincial park and has since been expanded to include a picnic area, walking trails, and rest spots.